alnitak/flutter_star_menu/README.md

 **Please take a look at [main.dart](https://github.com/alnitak/flutter_star_menu/blob/master/example/lib/main.dart)  and [main_more.dart](https://github.com/alnitak/flutter_star_menu/blob/master/example/lib/main_more.dart) in the example/lib dir for the examples.**

 Using the package is pretty simple:

+- install the package with `flutter pub add star_menu`
 - feed the `items` parameter with the menu entry widgets list
 - set the `params` with `StarMenuParameters`
 - set the `child` with a widget you like to press to open the menu